NEW: The B2B Creator Award: Nigeria Edition is now live 👉🏽 Nominate now

 • A service provider selling to businesses

 The only people who might not need one?
 Maybe a solo artist selling paintings to collectors.
 Maybe a small Etsy shop.
-And even then, you’d be surprised how many buyers check LinkedIn to “validate” that you’re legit.
-We wrote a whole guide on how these unconventional businesses can thrive on LinkedIn, too.
+And even then, we wrote a whole guide on how these unconventional businesses can thrive on LinkedIn, too.

 Five Reasons a LinkedIn Profile Matters in 2025